The dream is a sacred thing to many tribal cultures. It is a vision for life, a finding of the soul. The Native Americans call it medicine.

 The rustle of the leaves, awaking me softly to the night, both within and without.

-I pray to be more present to the wisdom of the creator Our Father in the sighs, smiles, and tears of His Creation.
+I pray to be more present to the wisdom of this sacred truth.

-I have the feeling that the dream still sings somewhere along that river.
+I have the feeling that our collective dream still sings somewhere along that river.

 Absolutely wonderful post.
 Such wonderful words of wisdom.
 Wishing you well!
 Cathy